pwkraft/pwkraft-old.github.io/research.md

 with Benjamin Schlegel and Lukas Stoetzer. _Under review_.

 **Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
-with Robert Klemmensen and Erik Gahner Larsen.  _Under review_.
+with Robert Klemmensen.  _Under review_.

 **Glass Half-Full or Half Empty: How Progress and Stagnation in Women's Representation Affect Political Interest and Efficacy** \\
 with Kathleen Dolan. _Under review_.